Atalie Unkalunt: Interior designer, painter, and author (1928–1942)

 In 1928, Unkalunt designed the offices of WMCA radio station, which occupied the entire tenth floor of the Hammerstein Theatre Building.
-The walls featured murals such as "Spirit of the Wind" and "The Storm Clouds", works representing flight to symbolize radio's broadcasting over air.
+The walls featured murals like "Spirit of the Wind" and "The Storm Clouds", works representing flight to symbolize radio's broadcasting over air.
 Mirrors and furnishings also used symbols drawn from Native culture.
-She was hired by Vice President Curtis in 1929 to decorate his private study in his suite at the Mayflower Hotel, which served as his official residence in Washington.
+She was hired by Vice President Curtis in 1929 to decorate his private study in his suite at the Mayflower Hotel, that served as his official residence in Washington.
 In 1931, she redecorated the home of Rosamund Vanderbilt, following Aztecan tribal motifs.

-Unkalunt published a collection of poetry and legends in The Earth Speaks, which was released in 1939.
+Unkalunt published a collection of poetry and legends in The Earth Speaks, released in 1939.
 A review in The Tennessean described that the book conveyed legends regarding the origin of the world, and various aspects of nature.
 She related the voices of the earth, including the wild roar of water in a river gorge, the songs of birds and buzz of insects, and music in summer breezes and falling rain.
 William S. Gailmor, reviewing the work for the Brooklyn Daily Eagle, said the book combined reality and myth to portray the magic of nature and the ability of plants, flowers, and herbs to provide both beauty and medicine.
 He stated that her "feeling for the earth was lyrical".
 Historian Grant Foreman noted in his review that she had presented legends in poetic form and illustrated them with her own drawings.